 Khichdi Samba Rice – An Overview

-An ancient rice native to Tamilnadu, Khichdi Samba rice is one of the popular traditional varieties of paddy.
+An ancient rice native to Tamilnadu, Khichdi Samba rice (also called kichadi samba or kichili samba rice) is one of the popular traditional rice varieties of paddy.
 It is a fine-grained, white rice that is excellent for sadam, biriyani and kanji.
 It is a personally experienced fact that regular eating of this rice increases disease resistance in the body and substantially improves our robustness.
 In spite of being fine-grained with a slender stalk, this variety of rice is also extremely hardy, resistant to both pests and diseases and can withstand both drought and flood.

 Favored by the Royalty

-There are only 2 traditional varieties of paddy that are fine-grained and white (excluding Jeeraga Samba which is more a fragrant rice variety) – one is Thooya Malli and the other is Kitchadi Samba rice.
+There are only two traditional rice varieties that are fine-grained and white (excluding Jeeraga Samba which is more a fragrant rice variety) – one is Thooya Malli and the other is Kitchadi Samba rice.
 Preferred for its taste and flavour, this rice was eaten by Kings and Lords in the ancient days.
 The Tamil film songwriter Marudakasi was so thrilled by the taste of Kitchadi Samba rice that he made a special mention of it in his famous song “Mannaparai Madu katti”.

 Varieties of Khichdi Samba Rice